-Amandine Orsini is professor of international politics at the Université Saint-Louis, Brussels.
-In 2009, she completed her PhD in Political Science/International Relations at the Political Institute of Bordeaux.
+Amandine Orsini is professor of international politics at the Université Saint-Louis – Bruxelles since 2012.
+In 2009, she completed her PhD in Political Science/International Relations at Science Po Bordeaux.
 During her PhD, she was visiting fellow at Keele University (10 months, Marie-Curie fellowship) and at Warwick University (4 months, Garnet fellowship).
 After her PhD she obtained two post-doc contracts including a research mandate at the FNRS (Belgium research institution) she spent at the Université Libre de Bruxelles.
 In 2011, she developed part of her research at the Graduate Institute of Geneva (one month, COST action IS0802 fellowship).

 - Morin, Jean-Frédéric, Amandine Orsini (eds.).
-2014.
 Essential Concepts of Global Environmental Governance, Abingdon, Routledge.
+Second edition.

 - Orsini, Amandine (ed.)
 2014.
 The European Union with(in) International Organisations.
 Commitment, Consistency and Effects Across Time, Farnham, Asghate.

 - Orsini, Amandine.
 2010.
 La biodiversité sous influence?
 Les lobbies industriels face aux politiques internationales d’environnement, Bruxelles : Éditions de l’Université de Bruxelles.

 - Cobut, Loïc, Orsini, Amandine, Biedenkopf, Katja, Blondeel, Mathieu, Fuchs, Gerhard, Kavvatha, Eleni, Misonne, Delphine, Niet, Irene and Marielle Papin.
 2019.
 Focusing on non-state actions instead of non-state actors in the context of sustainability transitions.
 Global Policy, essay, published online 14th October 2019.